tward/batumi/README.md

 Orignal, Alternate, and custom firmwares for the XAOC Devices Batumi module.

 ## Branch Structure
-The `master` and `alternate` branches are frozen.
+The `master` and `alternate` branches are frozen, and have been renamed `legacy_master` and `legacy_alternate`, respectively.
 It is possible to modify them, but they are essentially premanently diverged.
 There are no changes in this repository to either branch beyond what is contained in the upstream repository.
-If you are interested in building and running the original "factory" firmware, the `master` branch will work for that purpose.
-Likewise, if you are interested in building and running the "alternate" firmware created by Matthias Puech, the `alternate` branch will work.
+If you are interested in building and running the original "factory" firmware, the `legacy_master` branch will work for that purpose.
+Likewise, if you are interested in building and running the "alternate" firmware created by Matthias Puech, the `legacy_alternate` branch will work.

 The `main` branch is the current tip of my own code, forked from the original XAOC repository.
 This branch is derived originally from `alternate`.